There are many factors and features that affect the cost to replace furnace.

 3. Check Online Reviews

-Good products do not always come with great service.
-Having qualified experts to guide you through the selection, purchase, operation, and repair of your furnace can be reassuring.
+Good products do not always come with excellent service.
+Having qualified experts to guide you through selecting, purchasing, operating, and repairing your furnace can be reassuring.
 New furnace cost and installation are essential, but so is excellent customer service after installation.

 Before settling on a particular company, ensure you check their reviews online.
 You want a company that has a 4.5-star rating with at least a few reviews.